top of page

 When you are pregnant and even after pregnancy you should be cautious not to overstretch.

 We often think that when a muscle feels tight it must need to be stretched.
 This is not always true.
 Think of your muscle like an elastic band.
 If an elastic band is already overstretched, what happens when you stretch it more?
 Answer: It weakens the elasticity of the elastic band and can sometimes cause micro-tears.
-In your muscles and tendons, this puts you at risk for a muscle strain.
+Your muscles and tendons actually become weaker and are no longer protecting your joints the way they should.

 During pregnancy it is easy to get excited about our increased flexibility.
 What causes this?